 An index fund has a very different strategy from the traditional method of operating a mutual fund.
-Rather than picking and choosing stocks in a lookout to beat the market, an index fund purchases all shares making up an index to replicate the performance of an complete market.
+Rather than picking and choosing stocks in a lookout to beat the market, an index fund purchases all shares making up an index to replicate the performance of a complete market.
 So, why would anyone want to settle for average returns when they can ride the storm and come out winners in the trading game?
-Quite simply because index funds are cheap to operate and they buy and hold rather than trading frequently- a strategy which suits many people.
+Quite simply because index funds are cheap to operate and they buy and hold rather than trading frequently- a strategy that suits many people.
 Research shows that higher expenditure linked to actively managed mutual funds make index funds an attractive idea.
-Winning stocks may beat the market, but index funds provide stable returns- something which is increasingly important if you don’t want to test waters, but sail smoothly on.
+Winning stocks may beat the market, but index funds provide stable returns- something which is increasingly important if you don’t want to test waters but sail smoothly on.
 Studies also show that active funds do not deliver good returns compared to index funds.
 S&P Dow Jones has found in a study that over a period of 10 years, lower than 20 percent of actively managed funds beat the S&P 500 index!

-Exchange Traded Funds: The Traditional Route
+Exchange-Traded Funds: The Traditional Route

-ETFs Vs Index Funds: The Trade Off For Investing
+ETFs Vs Index Funds: The Trade-Off For Investing

 Index investors are not necessarily partial to Exchange Traded Funds as an investment vehicle.
 This is because index funds place retail index investors on the road to success.
-Moreover, ETFs have been around since the 1990s while the first index MF was introduced in 1970s.
+Moreover, ETFs have been around since the 1990s while the first index MF was introduced in the 1970s.
 So why do ETFs still prevail in the clash of the trading Titans?
 Primarily because this type of fund offers serious advantages from the point of view of cost, size and time horizon perspective.

-Exchange Traded Funds are flexible investment vehicles and appeal to a wide segment of investors, whether their trading strategy is passive or active.
+Exchange-Traded Funds are flexible investment vehicles and appeal to a wide segment of investors, whether their trading strategy is passive or active.
 Passive institutional investors prefer ETFs for their flexibility.
 Active traders prefer it for their convenience.
 In contrast to this, passive retail investors choose index funds for their simplicity.